 At least 95 per cent of low voltage energy demand required to power the maintenance facility will be supplied from on-site solar technology.

-This marks the start of several design phases the maintenance facility will undergo.
-Preliminary and detailed design phases are expected to progress throughout the coming months, in parallel with early construction work.
+Preliminary and detailed design phases are expected to progress throughout the coming months, in parallel with construction work on site.

 Planning and design work has also commenced for the new fleet of 29 new trains, including 117 new carriages forming 10 regional intercity, 9 short regional and 10 long regional trains.